Sleekstiv007/alx-system_engineering-devops/README.md

-A readme file has instructed
+README file for the directory